koraydarwin/earthml/Paper.md

 # Noise Augmentation

+**Outline**

+- **Sample histograms for distributions**
+   - **Gaussian Distribution**
+   - **Exponential Distribution**
+   - **Poisson Distribution**
+   - **Rayleigh Distribution**
+   - **Gaussian and Poisson Distribution**
+   - **Exponential and Poisson Distribution**

+- **Visualizing noise augmentation**

-- **Data augmentation are techniques to used for increasing the quantity of the data by applying some methods such as flipping, cropping, scaling, translating, and adding noise, but note that similar techniques can be seen on neural network architectures too, such as Dropout.
-These data augmentation techniques are generally used for photographs or audios in Deep Learning, but these techniques can be applied for earthquake data too.
+- **Data augmentation are techniques to used for increasing the quantity of the data by applying some methods such as flipping, cropping, scaling, translating, and adding noise, but note that similar techniques can be seen on neural network architectures too, such as Dropout.**

+- **These data augmentation techniques are generally used for photographs or audios in Deep Learning, but these techniques can be applied for earthquake data too.
 There is a model that does these techniques onto earthquake data, which is called EQTransformer.**